stephaniebarrett/printable-pc-case/README.md

 - support other mainboard formats (currently only micro ATX in 2 configurations and ATX in 1 configuration).
 - support other PSU formats (currently only ATX in 2 configurations).
 - support various rack depth and height configurations
-- add export script for non-windows machines and refine options to export a subset of parts
+- add export script for non-windows machines